axonivy-market/market/market/connector/docusign/README.md

 	1. Save the changed application settings
 	1. Create a new empty text file called `docusign.pem` in your Designer 'configuration' directory
 	1. Paste the contents of your clipboard into the `docusign.pem` file
 	1. You can use another storage location for the pem file.
-Adjust the Rest Client Property `AUTH.systemKeyFile` to refere it.
+Adjust the Rest Client Property `AUTH.systemKeyFile` to refer it.
 It should be a relative path to the 'configuration' directory or an absolute path on your system.
 ![docusign-pem](doc/images/docuSignPem.png)
 ![docusign-props](doc/images/docuSignSystemProps.png)

-1. Define a user to act a service user:
+1. Define a user to acts service account:
-	1. Navigate to users overview and select your preferred service user.
+	1. Navigate to the `Users` overview and select your preferred service user
-	2. Copy the 'userID' stated on the user detail page
+	2. Copy the `API Username (id)` stated on the user detail page
 	3. Set it as value on the DocuSign Rest Clients property called `AUTH.systemUserId`
 ![docusign-props](doc/images/copyUserId.png)